 Technical and physical limitations.
-Although 5G mmWave is super fast its wavelengths have short and weak penetration through physical objects such as walls, doors, trees, etc. which means a larger deployment of towers is needed to provide accurate positioning.
-How many towers are needed will be determined by blockages and latency.
+Although 5G mmWave is super fast its wavelengths have short and weak penetration through physical objects such as walls, doors, trees, etc. which means a larger deployment of towers need to provide accurate positioning.
+Blockages and latency determines the number of towers needed.

-Private 5G networks would need to be purchased and deployed in venues.
+There would be a need to purchase private 5G networks to deploy in venues.
 For 5G mmWave to work for accurate indoor positioning, companies would need to build their own private 5G network indoors.
 This would be done in partnership with operators.
 The company would have to purchase and deploy expensive 5G hardware and mount the hardware in every room.

-The most commonly used indoor positioning technology on the market today is Bluetooth Beacons and UWB.
+The most common use for indoor positioning technology on the market today are Bluetooth Beacons and UWB.
 Bluetooth Low Energy Beacons (BLE) are the most widely used hardware to obtain accurate positioning.
-The devices are mounted throughout a building and can be “discovered” and seen by all BLE scanners within a radius.
-Bluetooth beacons connect the physical and digital worlds by creating a bridge between enabled devices and the person carrying them.
-The problem with BLE is the amount of hardware necessary for an accurate indoor positioning system.
-Depending on venue size, up to five beacons are required for every 150 square meters.
+All BLE scanners can discover and see these devices within a certain radius.
+Furthermore, Bluetooth beacons connect the physical and digital worlds by creating a bridge between devices and the person carrying them.
+Basically, the problem with BLE is the amount of hardware necessary for an accurate indoor positioning system.
+Depending on venue size, every 150 square meters requires five beacons.
 This increases the cost of installation.

 An innovative and less explored concept is an indoor positioning system that doesn’t rely on external hardware.
 Mapsted is a location-based services firm that has researched and patented a new technology that offers accurate indoor positioning up to 1-3 meters without any Wi-Fi, BLE, or UWB.
 The award-winning Canadian company has deployed its indoor positioning systems around the world and in many different use cases.
 The economical choice in comparison to other technologies, Mapsted’s quick and efficient deployment times, and enterprise functionality make it stand out from the competition.